MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/get-started-create-from-data.md

 1. Sign in to [Power Apps](https://make.powerapps.com?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).
 2. From the home screen select, **Start with data** > **Upload an Excel file**.
-3. Choose **Select from device** and browse to the location where you have the Excel file and upload it.
+3. Select **Select from device** and navigate to the location where your Excel file is saved and upload it.
 4. When the table is created, select a column name or the table name to edit the properties to suit your needs.
 5. Select **Row ownership** and choose how you want to manage row owership.
 6. When you're done, select **Create app**.